dequelabs/axe-core-gems/CONTRIBUTOR.md

 1. Ruby 2.0.0 or later.
 2. Bundler for gem dependencies
-3. Brewdler for system dependencies (phantomjs, chromedriver, etc)
+3. (optional) Brewdler for system dependencies (phantomjs, chromedriver, etc)
 4. Rake as task runner
 5. RSpec for unit tests
-6. Cucumber for end to end tests
+6. Cucumber for smoke tests
 7. Node/npm are necessary for pulling down the axe-core package

 ## Ruby Version management